 Pre and post-nuptial agreements are not legally binding.
-However, the family courts are increasingly respecting of the terms of an agreement where the following criteria have been met:
+However, the family courts are increasingly upholding the terms of an agreement in the event of marriage breakdown where the following criteria have been met:

-An agreement created during the marriage is usually called a post-nuptial agreement.
-These agreements can be entered into during the marriage and can seek to protect certain assets from claims by the other spouse in the event that the marriage was to break down.
+An agreement created during the marriage is called a post-nuptial agreement.
+These agreements can be entered into during the marriage and can protect certain assets from claims by the other spouse in the event that the marriage breaks down.

 They are useful in protecting inherited or business assets, especially used in conjunction with a restructure of company shares and the creation of a discretionary trust.

-The creation of a trust may protect a spouse’s family wealth to some extent from the family court.
-Our courts have a broad power to vary certain nuptial settlements and can take into account the existence of a trust as a “resource” of the spouse who benefits from the trust.
+The creation of a trust may protect a spouse’s family wealth.
+Our courts have a broad discretion to vary certain nuptial settlements and can take into account the existence of a trust as a “resource” of the spouse who benefits from the trust.

 The trustees of a trust, whether the trust is based here or offshore, will need to take swift expert advice at an early stage to protect all the beneficiaries of the trust, and must be advised on the extent to which they must submit to the jurisdiction of the courts of England & Wales or whether the offshore jurisdiction which governs the trust provides the trustees with local protection.
 In the case of offshore trusts, it is important to obtain legal advice in this country and in the relevant overseas jurisdiction.